-Cash flow from continuing operating activities decreased in the first half of 2010 by \$66 million compared to the first half of 2009, primarily due to \$66 million in cash contributions we made to our defined benefit pension plans.
-In the first half of 2009, we received \$16 million from SNI for the reimbursement of taxes we paid in 2008 on income attributable to SNI for periods prior to the spin-off.
-In the first half of 2010, we received \$6 million from SNI for final settlement of taxes for periods prior to the spin-off and \$2 million of refunds of Federal taxes paid in 2008.
+Cash flow from continuing operating activities decreased in the first nine months of 2010 by \$56 million compared to the first nine months of 2009, primarily as a result of \$66 million in contributions we made to our defined benefit pension plans, refunds of taxes paid in prior years from the carryback of losses incurred in 2009 of \$57 million and payments of \$31 million for estimated taxes on our 2010 tax liability.
+In the first nine months of 2009, we received \$16 million from SNI for the reimbursement of taxes we paid in 2008 on income attributable to SNI for periods prior to the spin-off.
+In the first nine months of 2010, we received \$6 million from SNI for final settlement of taxes for periods prior to the spin-off and \$2 million of refunds of Federal taxes paid in 2008.